arnab2001/OptiSchema/DEMO.md

 Open your browser and go to: **http://localhost:3000/dashboard**

 You should see:
-- Live performance metrics
+- Live performance metrics with real-time updates
-- AI-generated optimization suggestions
+- AI-generated optimization suggestions with confidence scoring
-- Real-time data updates
+- Interactive query analysis with execution plans
+- Professional UI with dark mode support

 ---